After-Hours Commercial Cleaning in Wellington

 Phase 2: Provider Research and RFP Process

 Develop weighted evaluation criteria after completing your assessment.
 Request detailed proposals from 3-5 qualified providers systematically to ensure adequate comparison.
-Use standardized RFP templates for consistency across all provider responses.
+Use standardized RFP templates for consistency across all provider responses, and consider shortlisting an office cleaning agency alongside independent providers.

 Your RFP should request: